Can a pond run throughout the winter?

 Most good filters are constructed out of rotational-molded polyethylene, and are designed to bow and bend with the freezing and thawing effects of winter.
 The PVC flex pipe is reinforced and will not crack unless water is left in the pipe over the winter and allowed to freeze.
-If your customer decides to keep the pump running all winter long, there will still be a constant flow of water traveling through the pipe and the moving water will not freeze.
-If your customer decides to turn the system off for the winter, most of the water in the pipe will drain back into the pond when the circulation system is removed.
+If you decide to keep the pump running all winter long, there will still be a constant flow of water traveling through the pipe and the moving water will not freeze.
+If you decide to turn the system off for the winter, most of the water in the pipe will drain back into the pond when the pump is removed.

 What should be done with the pump once the system is shut down?

 Remove the pump from the system and store it in a frost-free location.